DSoftwareArtist/DSoftwareArtist/content/index.md

 # Reamon Sumapig

-Passionate software developer with 10 years of expertise in achieving tangible results and cross-team collaboration.
-Proactive and excited to partner with like-minded individuals to achieve goals.
+Passionate software developer with almost 10 years of expertise in achieving tangible results and cross-team collaboration.